Skip to main content

 • Tiered responses - Different handling for different levels

-Use Switch instead of nested Conditions when you have 3+ possible paths.
+Use Multi-Condition instead of nested Conditions when you have 3+ possible paths.
 It’s cleaner and shows all options at once.

 Example: Email Routing